 What is Upwork?

 Simply put, Upwork is an online marketplace for freelancers.
 It covers the spectrum of industry niches – from content to graphic designs, web development, and any other professional service in between.
-Flexibility goes both ways on Upwork.
-There, companies are no longer bound to hire a single agent to fulfill their projects.
+Flexibility goes both ways on the Upwork platform.
+There, companies are no longer bound to hire a single agent to fulfill their different projects.
 And, agents or freelancers aren’t tied to one company or project only.
 Besides, they can arrange their working hours as they find them suitable – thus meeting deadlines on time, every time.

-On a general note, Upwork simplifies finding jobs and allows the world to work and earn from the comfort of their homes.
+On a general note, Upwork simplifies finding freelance jobs and allows the world to work and earn from the comfort of their homes.
 The service prices vary from position to position, skill to skill, and experience to experience.
 Currently, Upwork counts 12 million registered freelancers of the total freelancers discussed above.
 So, the competition is big in other words, but the best thing about it is that – once you rank high, you have already set the tone for your growing career.
 On Upwork, it is easy to rank up higher, if you show persistence and quality of service.
 And when you do, it’s a matter of time before the perfect project lands in your hands.

 Upwork Membership Programs

-To connect to potential clients, users must rely on Upwork Connects or the Upwork token.
+To connect to potential upwork clients, users must rely on Upwork Connects or the Upwork token.
 Although Upwork is known as a free freelance platform, and it is free to use, indeed, each user needs to purchase their initial Connects to start it.

 Hence, there are two membership plans Upwork offers for those looking to make the most of their Upwork Connects.

 First, there is the Basic Plan.
 This plan is free, but you’ll have to pay $0.15 for each Connect you need.
 Through the Basic program, the most Upwork Connects you can get is 140 a month.
 The amount is more than sufficient to cover any user’s demands for a month.
-Besides, users also get the hourly protection feature that guarantees them safe payment for the hours put in.
+Besides, users also get the hourly payment protection, feature that guarantees them safe payment for the hours put in.
 The Basic Plan also includes Milestones, specifically designed stepping stones that ensure both parties – employer and freelancer – a safe, reliable, and thorough collaboration and payment.

 Upwork’s second membership program is their Plus Plan.
 Note that you can always get the Plus Membership, even if you’ve initially opted for the Basic program.
 The Plus Plan has more leverage than the free membership.
 By choosing this option, you get 80 Upwork Connects a month.
 Also, your profile will never be hidden, even if you are offline, which secures you more clients and greater availability down the line.
 As a Plus member, you can set your profile URL and keep your earnings hidden, if that’s your preference.